 Over the decades, small-cap stocks like Mobile Mini have provided market-beating returns, provided they're value-priced and have solid businesses.
 Read about a pair of companies with a lock on their markets in "Too Small to Fail: 2 Small Caps the Government Won't Let Go Broke."
 Click here for instant access to this free report.

 Add Mobile Mini to My Watchlist.

-At the time thisarticle was published Seth Jayson had no position in any company mentioned here at the time of publication.
+Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-Motley Fool newsletter services have recommended buying shares of Mobile Mini.
+The Motley Fool has no positions in the stocks mentioned above.
+Motley Fool newsletter services recommend Mobile Mini.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.